JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 *   Closures
 *   The Event Loop

-Luckily I wrote a free ebook that explains all those topics, and it’s called [JavaScript Fundamentals](https://flaviocopes.com/javascript/).
-It’s the most compact resource you’ll find to learn all of this.
+Luckily I wrote a free ebook that explains all those topics, and it's called [JavaScript Fundamentals](https://flaviocopes.com/javascript/).
+It's the most compact resource you'll find to learn all of this.

 ### Differences between Node.js and the Browser